Litianyu141/Pytorch-Sparse-Linalg-torch-amgx.cg.bicg.gmres/README.md

 # PyTorch Sparse Linear Algebra Solvers

-A comprehensive PyTorch implementation of sparse linear algebra solvers (CG, BiCGStab, GMRES, AMG) with GPU acceleration and automatic differentiation support.
+A comprehensive PyTorch implementation of sparse linear algebra solvers (CG, BiCGStab, GMRES, AMG) with GPU acceleration and automatic differentiation support. (please check the perfemance test report at folder `test_report` before you dive into this repo)

 ## Latest Updates